 - Mineral oil

 When buying natural hair products, you want to check and make sure it contains natural ingredients.
-You can also look for ingredients that stimulate healthy hair growth such as: Biotin, Ayurvedic herbs, Peppermint oil, and other natural extracts.
+You can also look for ingredients that stimulate healthy hair growth such as Biotin, Ayurvedic herbs, Peppermint oil, and other natural extracts.

-There’s a website you can use to check and see if a product contains all natural ingredients.
+There’s a website you can use to check and see if a product contains all-natural ingredients.
 You can click on the link below to check it out.
 You would simply copy and paste the ingredients and the results will show if you should avoid using it on your natural hair.

 I do not follow the curly girl method, however, this has been helpful for me since I’m avoiding certain ingredients in my products.

 When doing your scalp massages, use a nourishing oil that can promote healthy hair growth and also provide conditioning effects.
-Some good oils you can use are: Tea Tree, Peppermint, Castor, Avocado, and Almond oil.
+Some good oils you can use are Tea Tree, Peppermint, Castor, Avocado, and Almond oil.
 When using an essential oil, make sure to dilute it with a carrier oil.

 When I do my scalp massages, I love using a handheld massager to get the job done!
 I purchased my scalp massager from Amazon and it has worked great for me.
-It easily reaches my scalp and it doesn’t cause tangles or mess up my styles like other massagers have done in the past.
+It easily reaches my scalp and it doesn’t cause tangles or mess up my styles as other massagers have done in the past.